monicasmay/Resume/README.md

 <details><summary>VPN</summary>
 <br>
 I configured my own IPSEC VPN in the cloud using the <a href="https://github.com/trailofbits/algo">Algo VPN</a> Ansible scripts provided by Trail of Bits.
-This tutorial walked me through the process of deploying the Algo server, configuring the VPN clients, setting up an SSH tunnel, and adding and removing users.
+With the help of this tutorial, I successfully deployed the Algo server, configured the VPN clients, set up an SSH tunnel, and added and removed users.
 <br>
 <br>
 <img src="algo proof 1.png" alt="Algo VPN photo">